 Many modern connections do, however, involve a new kind of vulnerability.

-Online networks displace us from seeing people in the context of a community, and without any accountability for being who they say they are.
-Virtual connections require the knowledge that we're meeting literal strangers for the first time, again and again and again.
-For this reason, virtual connections require a bit more time than meeting that friend-of-your-mom's-cousin for coffee, or connecting with the cute architect from your spin class who happens to know your roommate.
+Online networks displace us from seeing people in the context of a community and enable a loss of accountability.
+Virtual connectivity demands our acceptance of the reality that, in connecting, we're meeting literal strangers for the first time, again and again and again.
+For this reason, online dating requires a different kind of vulnerability than meeting that friend-of-your-mom's-cousin for coffee, or connecting with the cute architect from your spin class who also happens to know your roommate.

 The friend-of-your-mom's-cousin, while still a stranger, comes with an alibi.
 Strangers on the internet could be literally anyone, and should be scoped-out accordingly.